PhD application procedure

 The PhD Admissions Tutors aim to have a decision within a month of receiving the application and supporting documents.
 Formal offers are made by the University after all conditions, such as English language proficiency, have been verified.
 It can take 4 weeks for this checking to be completed.

 Please note that an offer of a place to study is completely separate from funding arrangements.
 However, to apply for certain types of funding, you should make use of the appropriate place on the application form for admission: see the PhD fees and funding page for details.

 When do I start?

-In view of the organisation of the review and progress processes and the training in the first year, it is highly recommended that you start at the beginning of the academic year (late September or early October).
+All PhD students in the Department of Statistics are expected to join the Centre for Doctoral Training in Mathematics and Statistics.
+This includes a formal training component that starts in term 1.
+So incoming PhD students are expected to start at the beginning of the academic year (late September or early October).
 Only in exceptional circumstances can we deviate from that.
 Please be aware that offers conditional upon satisfying language requirements can lead to delays if you do not satisfy these requirements at the first try.